Tip For Ambegris Caye, Belize With Kids

 Once the chicken is on the board the crowd yells and screams to encourage it to poop.
 Whatever number the chicken poops on, wins.
 But there’s a catch!
 The winner has to clean up the poop before claiming her prize.

 Between drops the kids took to the board for some dancing or played in the sand.
 During the game they giggled a lot that all the adults were waiting for the chicken to poop.
-We hope you get to visit magical Ambergris Caye with your kids.
+We hope you get to visit magical Ambergris Caye in Belize with your kids.
 Maybe you’ll even get to throw the chicken!

 *FamiliesGo! does not necessarily recommend using an inflattable ring as a swim aid or flotation device.